Your Kitchen Counter Is About to Become the Best Cafe in Town

 - Read real customer reviews and check the return policy before you commit

-- Also covers: home espresso machine reviews
+- Also covers: is a dual boiler espresso machine worth it

-- Also covers: prosumer espresso machines
+- Also covers: which espresso machine is best for beginners

 - Compare value across models — the priciest option is not always the best fit